 The Limit of Light

-Named one of the best books of 2020 in the Irish Independent.
+Named one of the best books of the year in The Irish Times and The Irish Independent.

 The sense life made runs ahead of me —